Best Driver For A Slice In 2023 – With Expert Reviews

 • The high launch design of the club is not good for faster swing speeds

-However, for the vast majority of slicers, this club fits the profile perfectly, and is a great option for anyone who hits it under 300 yards and wants to take some of the right-miss out of their game without making any other changes.
+For the vast majority of slicers, this club fits the profile perfectly, and is a great option for anyone who hits it under 300 yards and wants to take some of the right-miss out of their game without making any other changes.

 Best Driver For Beginners With A Slice: Callaway Big Bertha B21 Driver